Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 Injectors that are really dirty may not respond well to on-car cleaning.
 You may have to use a more powerful solvent and/or longer cycle time to loosen the baked-on deposits.
 That is where an off-car injector cleaning machine really pays for itself.

-Off-car injector cleaning is a more expensive service because of the labor involved to remove the injectors (which can be considerable on some applications), and it requires special equipment that can cost anywhere from $4,000 to $8,300.
+Off-car injector cleaning is a more expensive service because of the labor involved to remove the injectors (which can be considerable on some applications), and the special fuel injector cleaning equipment that is required.

 Off-car injector cleaning can often restore dirty injectors that fail to respond to on-car cleaning.
 That is why some shops do only off-car cleaning.
 They don't want to have to clean the injectors twice.
 Off-car cleaning takes more time (typically 30 to 45 minutes after the injectors have been removed), and most machines have an ultrasonic bath that can be used to soak badly clogged injectors.
 Some machines also reverse-flush the injectors, which provides an added measure of cleaning.